Issue

 For copies, pg:copy

-will automatically install extensions matching the schemas of the source database.
+automatically installs extensions matching the schemas of the source database.

 schema the same way standard Heroku Postgres databases do.

-Note that In Dyno PostgreSQL databases don't currently have any limits/requirements around extension installation.
-Please test any changes the way your applications manage extensions in a complete staging environment using a Heroku Postgres add-on before releasing to production.
+In-Dyno PostgreSQL databases don't currently have any limits and requirements around extension installation.
+Test any changes the way your applications manage extensions in a complete staging environment using a Heroku Postgres add-on before releasing to production.

 FAQ